 One stumbling block for data initiatives is often time to data access.
 When it takes weeks or months to access data sets, the value of that data diminishes and projects stall.
 A significant contributor of slow time to data access is coding.
 When data teams are forced to write custom code for various applications and functions — and the rest of the organization relies upon them — it requires substantial time and resources that hinder overall productivity.

 Together, Okta and Immuta mitigate this issue by enabling no-code processes.
 Okta’s Lifecycle Management Workflows allow administrators to automate identity-centric processes without code.
-Simultaneously, Immuta no-code policy builder enables all data security stakeholders — not just DataOps teams — to author policies in plain English once and scale them across all cloud data platforms.
+Simultaneously, Immuta’s policy-as-code approach enables all data security stakeholders — not just data engineering and operations teams — to author policies in plain English once and scale them across all cloud data platforms.
 By automating processes without code, Okta and Immuta help accelerate time to data access while also giving non-technical users the ability to contribute to data access and security.

 2. Okta SCIM